How Many Calories Burned Lifting Weights?

 Related:

-How Many Calories in Ketchup?
+How Many Calories in a Cup of Quinoa?

 Shot of a young man working out with dumbbells in a gym The longer you hold, the stronger you get LIFTING WEIGHTS stock pictures, royalty-free photos & images